NOTE: This article contains no information about genealogy. If you are looking for genealogy-related articles, I suggest you skip this article.

 The real estate agent then called me at my office and told me what happened.
 He expressed surprise that the police never showed up.
 I was also surprised that the alarm company had not called me at the office, even though I knew they had the number and I had been sitting at my desk for hours.

 I pointed out that the company was obligated by contract to provide better service than what I had received.
-The supervisor agreed (I think he had heard similar complaints before) but stated that the company had "changed its policies" a year or so earlier and no longer called 911 emergency dispatchers directly.
+The supervisor agreed (I think he had heard similar complaints before) but stated that the company had “changed its policies” a year or so earlier and no longer called 911 emergency dispatchers directly.
+He also admitted that the company had not notified its customers of the change.
 Having spent more than $1,000 in monitoring charges in the preceding three years, I was unhappy.
 After threats of a lawsuit, the supervisor agreed to refund my charges for the past year, and I received a check a couple of weeks later.
 Of course, I also canceled my monitoring service.

 After that experience, I decided I wanted my next security system to allow me to be more “involved.”
 I wanted complete control over all notifications, and I didn’t want to be locked into any contracts.
 After a lot of searching on the web and reading of messages in newsgroups, I selected the security system offered by SimpliSafe, Inc. at http://www.simplisafe.com.

-SimpliSafe offers a menu of individual components plus some "package deals."
-After a lot of reading, I selected the company's Plus Package for $259.95, plus a couple of additional items as well.
+SimpliSafe offers a menu of individual components plus some “package deals.”
+After a lot of reading, I selected the company’s Economy Package for $259.95, plus several additional items.
 I ended up with one base station (with built-in cell phone module for sending data to SimpliSafe), a wireless keypad (which does not need to be installed near the base station), four entry detectors for doors and windows, one motion detector, two moisture detectors, a panic button (which I keep beside the bed), a loud klaxon horn, and a wireless keychain remote control.
+Some months later, I returned to the web site and ordered a smoke detector and a freeze detector that had not been available when I first ordered the system.

-I placed entry sensors on each door but not on each window.
+I placed entry sensors on each door, but not on each window.
 I have too many windows!
 Buying sensors for every window would be expensive.
-Instead, I placed the motion detector in a location where it "overlooks" almost all my windows.
-Anyone who enters by a window will trigger the motion detector within seconds.
-I then placed entry sensors on the few windows in the bedrooms that are not covered by the motion detector.
+Instead, I first placed entry sensors on the windows in the bedrooms.
+Next, I placed the motion detector in the living room where it “overlooks” all the remaining windows, including the kitchen and dining room.
+Anyone who enters one of the remaining windows will trigger the motion detector within seconds.
 I suspect it would have been cheaper to buy another motion detector for each bedroom.

 Anyone else purchasing a security system from SimpliSafe would probably select different components, depending upon the number of doors, windows, and other things to be monitored in their home.
 This is not a case of “one size fits all!”